WICG/import-maps/README.md

 }
 ```

-In this case, any references to `import:jquery` will first try to fetch the CDN URL, but if that fails, fall back to the copy in `/node_modules/`.
-(This fallback process will happen only once, and the choice will be cached for all future `import:` URL resolutions.)
+In this case, any attempts to import with the specifier `"jquery"` will first try to fetch the CDN URL, but if that fails, fall back to the copy in `/node_modules/`.
+(This fallback process will happen only once, and the choice will be cached for all future imports.)

 _Side note: you can think of the string address form as just sugar for a single-element array address.
 That is, `"jquery": "/node_modules/jquery/dist/jquery.js"` is sugar for `"jquery": ["/node_modules/jquery/dist/jquery.js"]`._